+Kim San-ho (or Sanho Kim) was a Korean manhwa artist, who regularly worked for US comic books.
 While most Korean comics of the 1960s were based on sad themes, Kim San-ho stood out for his science-fiction and adventure comics.
-With his rich imagination in the science-fiction genre, he created a fascinating universe in his 'Rhye Pye' series.
-After having studied Western painting, Kim San-ho started his career in comics with 'The brilliant Twilight Star' in 1958.
+He grew up during the Korean War, and made his first comic strip, called 'Mr. Manhong', for a Busan newspaper while in a refugee camp.
+After having studied Western painting at Seorabeol Art College in Seoul, Kim San-ho started his career in comics with 'The brilliant Twilight Star' in 1958.